 - You will be fully supported and your questions will be answered.

-In return, I ask that you be in active and committed to working with your dog, utilize all features and benefits (including online resources) made available to you, and follow the instructions I give you.
-This is necessary to get the highest level of results.
+In return, I ask that you be in active and committed to working with your dog, utilize all features and benefits (including online resources) made available to you, and follow the instructions I give you in order to get the highest level of results.

 Please call (309) 451-8348 or email us for more information and/or to set up a consultation appointment.